pcarbo/varbvs/README.md

 _Note: this project is in development._

-#Variational inference for Bayesian variable selection
+#Variational inference for Bayesian variable selection---a library

-##A library for MATLAB and R
+for MATLAB and R

 ###Introduction